ibm-cloud-docs/devsecops/devsecops-configuring-sonarqube-scan.md

 SonarQube issue parser supports processing the SonarQube Quality Gate results and create issues if a failure occurs due to it.
 In order to enable processing of Quality Gates result, set the environment property `opt-in-sonar-quality-gates` as `1`.

+If `opt-in-sonar-quality-gates` is set as `1`. and you are using your [own SonarQube Instance](/docs/devsecops?topic=devsecops-sonarqube#sonarqube-ci-pipeline-existing) as an integration (with `sonarqube-config` set as `custom`), in order to fetch the Quality Gate name you can generate a **SonarQube User Token** with required permission to access SonarQube Web API  and set pipeline environment property `sonarqube-user-token` with the token as a secret value.
+For details about required token permission, please refer [SonarQube token permission](/docs/devsecops?topic=devsecops-sonarqube#sonarqube-ci-pipeline-existing).

 If you use the SonarQube instance that the pipeline created or a custom SonarQube tool integration, please follow the below steps to navigate through the SonarQube dashboard:

 1. Go to the SonarQube dashboard that was created by the URL from the pipeline logs in the `static-scan` task.